Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Volumes.md

 You can add a __Volume__ component to any GameObject, including a Camera, although it is good practice to create a dedicated GameObject for each Volume.
 The Volume component itself contains no actual data and instead references a [Volume Profile](Volume-Profile.html) which contains the values to interpolate between.
 The Volume Profile contains default values for every property and hides them by default.
 To view or alter these properties, you must add [Volume overrides](Volume-Components.html), which are structures containing overrides for the default values, to the Volume Profile.

-A Scene can contain many Volumes so each Volume contains properties that control how its interact with others in the Scene. **Global** Volumes affect the Camera wherever the Camera is in the Scene and **Local** Volumes affect the Camera if they encapsulate the Camera within the bounds of their Collider.
+A Scene can contain many Volumes so each Volume contains properties that control how it interacts with others in the Scene. **Global** Volumes affect the Camera wherever the Camera is in the Scene and **Local** Volumes affect the Camera if they encapsulate the Camera within the bounds of their Collider.

 At run time, HDRP looks at all of the enabled Volumes attached to active GameObjects in the Scene and determines each Volume’s contribution to the final Scene settings.
 HDRP uses the Camera position and the Volume properties described above to calculate this contribution.
 It then uses all Volumes with a non-zero contribution to calculate interpolated final values for every property in every Volume override.